-Two million food books, worth almost sixty million dollars, were sold in Australia this year (Neilsen Bookscan).
-Writing about food and drink in fiction and non fiction formats makes up a significant proportion of the books written, published, sold and read each year in Australia and other parts of the English-speaking world.
+Two million food books, worth almost sixty million dollars, were sold in Australia in 2006 (Neilsen Bookscan).
+Books about food and drink in fiction and non-fiction formats make up a significant proportion of those written, published, sold and read each year in Australia and other parts of the English-speaking world.

 Although food books, and in particular cookbooks, remain among the best sellers in the non-fiction category, beaten only by biographies, they have had their ups and downs since 2006.
 In the later part of the decade, sales continued to rise, with an increase of 35 per cent between 2008 and 2010.

 However, an article in the Sydney Morning Herald in 2012 highlighted a slow down in 2011, even though the year’s top-selling book was a cookbook: Jamie’s 30-Minute Meals.
 The Herald attributed the fall in sales to the increasing popularity of Google as a recipe source.
 Book sales, in general, were also falling, as electronic reading devices became more common.